 Anyone, young or old, can create mandalas with fruit, flowers, leaves, sand, grain, seeds or paper and cardboard; or simply colour the mandalas in a colouring book.
 Unlike the monks, many who create mandalas like to keep them as permanent objects that help draw them into deeper states of awareness of the connection between all things, above and below.

 For many, meditation isn’t an easy practice to master.
 For those who struggle to enter into mindfulness, it is of benefit to keep in mind, meditation is skill that requires training the mind to relax in awareness.
 With practice, meditation, whether active or passive, will become easier and more fulfilling.

 If at first, resistance is encountered, just notice.
 Never demand of the mind, or the body, things it is not ready for.
 Remember meditation is not a race to a destination.
 Rather, it is a process of integrating awareness of ‘all there is’ to be developed and evolved over a lifetime.
 So, no pushing or shoving needed.
 No force.
 No agendas.
 And NEVER, EVER try to stop the mind, because it is impossible, and even dangerous to try.

 Know that the mind is always active, even as ‘the witness’ it remains steadfast at its post.
-Just notice the resistance to ‘giving up rumination’ of problems, slights, insulates, disappointments, contentions.
-Just say ‘okay’ – today the body and the mind resist the efforts to relax.
-When you have difficulty meditating, don’t feel discouraged.
-Instead, think of meditating as exercising a muscle.
-As you train the mind through practice, you will inevitably become better and better at it, and be able to go deeper and deeper into release and ‘bliss’, knowing ‘nothing matters unless you say it does…’
+Just notice the resistance to ‘giving up rumination’ of problems, slights, insults, disappointments and contentions.
+Then just say ‘okay’ – today the body and the mind resist the efforts to relax.
+When we have difficulty meditating, we must resist giving into defeat.
+Instead, we need to think of meditating as exercising a muscle.
+As we train the mind through practice, we will inevitably become better and better at it, and be able to go deeper and deeper into release and ‘bliss’, knowing ‘nothing matters unless we say it does…’

 the Supreme Understanding,